-If students treat the mock exams as if they were the finals, evidence indicates that they may well perform even better in their final assessment.
-Some students may take considerable persuasion to take the mock exams seriously enough to revise properly.
+If learners treat the mock exams as if they were the finals, evidence indicates that they may well perform even better in their final assessment.
+Some learners may take considerable persuasion to take the mock exams seriously enough to revise properly.
 They need to be encouraged to appreciate that the process is a positive and supportive one, and one in which very useful feedback will be provided.

-even if students have not completed the course by the time of the mock exams, an exam should be created which allows the student to get the mock exam experience on the majority of the syllabus content.
+\ even if learners have not completed the course by the time of the mock exams, an exam should be created which allows the learner to get the mock exam experience on the majority of the syllabus content.